 Most Unsecured Debts

 Most unsecured debts, such as balances due on a credit cards, personal loans, personal guarantees for business loans, bills for services, back rent, certain tax debts, and medical bills and are subject to being discharged under Chapter 7.
+Also obligations under leases and contracts can usually be discharged.
 While there is exception to the discharge of debts where the service, money, or property, was fraudulent incurred, this is rare occurrence in the vast majority of Chapter 7 bankruptcy case.
 One example is where false information must have been presented in writing to a lender to get a loan approved, and the deception must have been material, showing that the lender would not have approved the loan had they known the truth.
 For example, if a borrower significantly exaggerated their income on a credit application, the exaggeration could be material if it was a requirement to obtain the credit.
 However, for a debt to be ruled as “non-dischargeable” the creditor has a limited amount of time to bring what is known as an adversary proceeding in the bankruptcy case, and the creditors still has to prove the alleged fraud to the court.
 As mentioned earlier, this is not a common occurrence the vast majority of Chapter 7 bankruptcy cases.

 Secured Debts if the Collector Did Not Properly Take a Stake in the Property